theoteno/theoteno/README.md

 For now, that's what I want to get started with.

+I'd be happy to find an newer alternative for MusicId.
+For mobile I couldn't find any, but Tagger is a great gtk4 app for music tag editing on desktop.

 - I’m currently learning: Python
 - I’m looking to collaborate on ...
 - How to reach me ...